Group Leader | Organic Neuromorphic Electronics

 Leona Lingstedt - PhD student (JGU Mainz, now at Merck)

-Hadrien Ledanseur - Master’s student (École des Mines de Saint-Étienne)
+Hadrien Ledanseur - Master’s student (École des Mines de Saint-Étienne, now freelance web/app developer)

 Daria Harig - BSc student (University of Applied Sciences, Kaiserslautern)

-Dimitrios Koutsouras - Postdoc (Now postdoc at Blom's group, MPIP)
+Dimitrios Koutsouras - Postdoc (Now at IMEC, NL)